tiabottger/tiabottger.github.io/_posts/2026-06-29-Defining-sigma-layer-structure.md

 | 10 | -0.8538 | -1.0000 | 0.1462 |

 So the **bottom layer represents 14.6% of the water column**.
 This is the percentage we will use to compare to LiveOcean and SalishSeaCast "bottom" values.
+## Going into the code
+ROMS has depth information stored in two forms, 'z_rho': the depth of the cell centers where values for DO and other variables are stored, and 'z_w': the depth of cell interfaces.
+The arrays are ordered bottom to surface.